Ruby script to get Facebook Like stats for your blog

 It is nice to get a feel of a language by first playing with it, I took the same approach learning Perl.
 Of course I had to use Google a lot for even basic things (Ruby hashes, loops, the very useful Perl Dumper variant “pp”, etc.), but I soon became convinced that Ruby is fun to learn and a powerful language to have in your toolkit.

 First step is to make a sitemap XML file of your site.
 It turned out I had to do that anyways for SEO purposes.
-For WordPress there is an excellent plugin.
+For Wordpress there is an excellent plugin.
 You can see my sitemap here.

 So we start scripting.
 First we need to load that file from the web with a call to “Net::HTTP.get_response” (requires ‘net/https’)